 In my Christian denomination, which is Catholicism, there is significant emphasis on protecting all human life, from conception to a natural death.
 However, some of us only talk about abortion, while in the process ignoring a variety of other pro-life issues.

-With LGBT Pride Month drawing to a close at the end of June, I want to put a spotlight on a pro-life issue that rarely gets discussed among many pro-lifers: the treatment of LGBTQ+ people.
+With LGBT Pride Month having drawn to a close, I want to put a spotlight on a pro-life issue that rarely gets discussed among many pro-lifers: the treatment of LGBTQ+ people.
 How is this a pro-life issue?
 I’ll tell you.

 The statistics on LGBTQ+ people and suicide are absolutely staggering.
 According to The Trevor Project, LGB youth are three times as likely to contemplate suicide, and five times as likely to actually attempt suicide, as heterosexual youth.
 40% of transgender adults also attempt suicide.